Ed-Fi-Alliance-OSS/Ed-Fi-ODS-Docker/README.md

     container_name: ed-fi-db-sandbox
 ```

-For the ODS/API, Swagger and Sandbox Admin tool, the ports need to be exposed to support the proxy server, as virtual path support is not available at this time.
+For the ODS/API, Admin App, Swagger and Sandbox Admin tool, the ports need to be exposed to support the proxy server, as virtual path support is not available at this time.
 This will be addressed in a future release.

 ## Logging

-The ODS/API and Sandbox Admin have been set up to write logs to a mounted folder within their Docker containers.
+The ODS/API, Admin App and Sandbox Admin have been set up to write logs to a mounted folder within their Docker containers.
 By setting the environment variable `LOGS_FOLDER` to a path (e.g. c:/tmp/logs for windows hosts or ~/tmp/logs for Linux/MacOs hosts) you can configure the log files to be placed there.

 ## .env File